isomerpages/govtech-stp/_traveller-resources/Info on Stay Home Notice/stay-home-notice-shn.md

 - SHN Compliance Checks
 - SHN Electronic Monitoring Device

 Only some Safe Travel Lanes to Singapore require travellers to serve an SHN, if they have travel history to certain countries/regions.
-If you need information on what Safe Travel Lanes to use and whether a Stay Home Notice will be imposed when you enter Singapore, please start from the <a href="/arriving/overview">Travelling to Singapore</a> page instead to find out more.
+If you need information on what Safe Travel Lanes to use and whether a Stay Home Notice will be imposed when you enter Singapore, please start from the <a href="/arriving/overview" target="_blank">Travelling to Singapore</a> page instead to find out more.

 ### SHN Requirements

-The Stay-Home Notice (SHN) is a legal notice issued under the Infectious Diseases Act that requires travellers to remain in their place of residence or SHN Dedicated Facility (SDF) for a stipulated period.
+The Stay-Home Notice (SHN) is a legal notice issued under the Infectious Diseases Act that requires travellers to remain in their place of residence or <a href="/health/shn/sdf" target="_blank">SHN Dedicated Facility (SDF)</a> for a stipulated period.
 The failure to comply with any SHN requirement is punishable under Singapore laws and can amount to an imprisonment term and/or fine.
 Additional penalties such as the cancellation of long-term visit passes could also be taken against errant individuals by the relevant authorities.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Om-hkGPvHOc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+In general, travellers under SHN are required to take a mandatory <a href="/health/covid19-tests/pcrtest" target="_blank">COVID-19 Polymerase Chain Reaction test (“PCR Test”)</a> towards the end of their SHN.
+Travellers can check their required SHN duration and required COVID-19 tests on the individual SafeTravel Lanes pages.
+Travellers approved for entry into Singapore should refer to their Entry Approval Letter or SafeTravel Pass for details on whether they are required to serve their SHN and COVID-19 test to take.
+Travellers issued with an SHN should refer to the conditions inside the SHN, and watch the video below for a quick overview of SHN requirements.
+Travellers who have questions regarding their SHN may also refer to the Frequently Asked Questions (FAQ) section.
+Those in need of additional support can refer to this page for a list of local helplines and resources.

 ### Overview